 One thing to keep in mind is that accountability groups change and develop over time as do the members.
 During the past year, I was part of three different accountability groups.

-My personal accountability group has been existence for the past five years.
+My personal accountability group has been in existence for the past five years.
 Two friends and I started the group after a business conference.
 We met every other week for several years.
 Then one of the members dropped off and just two of us continued to meet.
 The two of us became friends and worked together in a variety of ways both personal and professional.
 At our accountability meetings, we only discuss our personal accountability issues.
 We share goals and plans and work hard to give each other support advice and accountability.
 This year the two of us introduced a new member to our accountability group.
 This year I learned that new people can be brought into the personal accountability group and though they change the atmosphere, it can be a good thing.

 For business, I have been part of a mastermind group for the past two years.
 Our group was formed to work our way through business improvement projects.
 Over the course of two years members left the group as their projects were completed or they decided to move on to other things.
 Over the past two years, our group shrunk from ten women to three.
 We have held steady at three members for the past nine months.
 As the group shrank in size we learned what each person was capable of doing.
 We got a clear understanding of which member was best at which type of advice and assistance.
-As the group shrank in numbers it became better, stronger and more of a resource to its members.
+As the group shrank in numbers it became better, stronger, and more of a resource to its members.
 This year I learned that small can be spectacular when it comes to accountability groups.

-My project based accountability group has been in place only for the past two and a half months.
-This group was formed after some women entrepreneurs got together for a networking lunch decided it would be good for us to meet on a regular basis to encourage, support and advise each other when it came to work projects.
+My project-based accountability group has been in place only for the past two and a half months.
+This group was formed after some women entrepreneurs got together for a networking lunch decided it would be good for us to meet on a regular basis to encourage, support, and advise each other when it came to work projects.
 We set aside time once per month for six months in order to support and encourage each other on one project.
-At our monthly meetings we picked a project to focus on with the group.
-Between meetings we share ideas and ask questions and answer questions for one another.
+At our monthly meetings, we picked a project to focus on with the group.
+Between meetings, we share ideas and ask questions and answer questions for one another.
 It has been a good two and a half months with these women.
 This year I learned that small and focused accountability groups can be a powerful tool.